19-Mar-2026, Subtext in Gay Pairings.

 So... this isn't to say that I hate canon ships or anything of the sort.
 I just tend to gravitate towards non-canon pairings more, and I figured out a couple of reasons for why that is.
 It turns out that my opinion isn't entirely subjective as the general fujo experience tends to be this way too... and I specify fujo because I'm not very well versed in the yuri side of things and absolutely clueless to the straight side... eheh.

 To go back to that quote, I've begun incorporating that principle in my own work.
 Sure, Vanni and Rio become a canon pairing in their story, but I seek to leave many, many things left unsaid and undiscovered with the purpose of leaving their desire, mine, and the future players' not entirely fulfilled...
-I know it sort of defeats the purpose to say this since it's supposed to be subtext that the players shoulder figure out themselves... but this was sort of my intension with MIASMASIGHT, too.
+I know it sort of defeats the purpose to say this since it's supposed to be subtext that the players should figure out themselves... but this was sort of my intention with MIASMASIGHT, too.
 I think Rui and Frey would have been super cute together in canon, but I opted to add subtext over anything else so that players can piece things together or fill the blanks themselves, I guess based on how strong their desire for the two to be together is...

 ...so yeah!
 Just something I've been thinking about lately :)